rt-aryan/Healthcare_Manager/README.md

 ## 2. Prerequisites

 - Node.js 18+ and npm
-- (Optional, for production) a Postgres database
+- PostgreSQL database (recommended for production; SQLite is used by default for local development)
 - An Anthropic API key — https://console.anthropic.com/
-- SMTP credentials for email (Mailgun, SendGrid, or a Gmail app password)
+- SMTP credentials for email delivery (Mailgun, SendGrid, or equivalent)
 - A Google Cloud project with the Calendar API enabled (see section 6)

 ---

-## 3. Local setup — step by step
+## 3. Setup Instructions

-### 3.1 Clone / unzip and install dependencies
+### 3.1 Install Dependencies

 ```bash
 cd healthcare-appointment-manager